What is the EU ETS and how does it work?

 The EU Emissions Trading System is the world's largest carbon market.
 It sets a price on carbon for around 10,000 industrial facilities and airlines across Europe.
 Here is how it works, where prices stand in 2026, and why it matters beyond Europe's borders.

 The European Union Emissions Trading System (EU ETS) is a cap-and-trade system that has operated since 2005.
-It covers heavy industry — power generation, cement, steel, aluminium, chemicals, paper, and aviation — which together account for around 40% of EU greenhouse gas emissions.
+It covers heavy industry, including power generation, cement, steel, aluminium, chemicals, paper and aviation, which together account for a large share of EU greenhouse gas emissions.

 The system works by setting a total cap on the emissions allowed from covered sectors.
 Installations receive or buy permits called EU Allowances (EUAs), each representing one tonne of CO₂ equivalent.
 At the end of each year, every installation must surrender enough allowances to cover its actual emissions.
 If it emits more than it holds, it must buy more.
 If it emits less, it can sell the surplus.

-The cap declines over time, gradually tightening supply and — in theory — pushing the carbon price higher, creating an ongoing incentive to decarbonise.
+The cap declines over time, gradually tightening supply and, in theory, pushing the carbon price higher.
+That creates an ongoing incentive to cut emissions, switch fuels, improve efficiency or invest in lower-carbon production.

 Where is the carbon price in 2026?

-For context: in 2017 the EU ETS price was below €5 per tonne.
-The dramatic increase reflects a series of structural reforms — including the Market Stability Reserve (MSR), which automatically removes excess allowances from the market — that have transformed the ETS from an ineffective symbolic mechanism into a credible carbon price signal.
+For context, in 2017 the EU ETS price was below €5 per tonne.
+The dramatic increase reflects a series of structural reforms, including the Market Stability Reserve (MSR), which automatically removes excess allowances from the market, that have transformed the ETS (emissions trading system) from an ineffective symbolic mechanism into a credible carbon price signal.

 Phase 4 (2021-2030)